kon-ham/kon-ham.github.io/_posts/2022-02-03-dont-forget-to-dream.md

 There is a time and place for putting your nose to the grindstone to put in the hard work needed to reap the well deserved fruit of your labor.

-But today, may I encourage you to remember to look up at the moon and the vast stars of the sky and remember: Our lives are finite but dreams are eternal.
+But today, may I encourage you to remember to look up at the moon and the vast stars of the sky and remember: Our lives are finite but our dreams are eternal.

 Today, remember to dream.
 Remember to live for a dream bigger than yourself.